 Blackall 100

-The Blackall100 is a trail running event on the Blackall Range, Sunshine Coast hinterland.
-The event includes three distances: 100 km, 50 km and 21 km.
-The course passes through ferny forests, subtropical rainforest, tall eucalypt trees, waterfalls and small hinterland hamlets.
-The 100 km race is a qualifying event for the Western States Endurance Run.
+The Blackall100 is a trail running event held on the Sunshine Coast hinterland at Mapleton.
+The race routes cross the Blackall Range and run through ferny forests, subtropical rainforest, tall eucalypt stands, waterfalls and small hinterland hamlets.
+The event is a qualifying race for the Western States Endurance Run.

 Race information